KeerthiReddyManda/GCP-learning/Cloud-basics/Cloud-engineering-fundamentals.md

 ### Where is Infra created?
-* Regions: A independent geographical location where google cloud is having it's own data centre.
+* Regions: An independent geographical location where Google cloud is having its own data centre.
 * Zones: It's a isolated area within the region where data centres are available.

 Regions(42) > Zones(127) Every region has 3 zones whereas only us-central1 region has 4 zones